SungJJinKang/UE4_Interactive_Wind_and_Vegetation_in_God_of_War/README.md

 There is three render target texture.
 First one is used by wind maker to write wind vector to render target texture. ( Additive material is used )
-Second one is used as target texture of post process shading.
+Second one is used as target texture of post process shading. ( Blur wind map texture, Add static wind vector to wind map )
 Thirld one is used for read from vegetation objects. ( Written wind vector is used in vertex shading of vegetation objects ( Tree, Grass.... ) ) ( Double Buffering concept.
 Texture written by wind maker is read at next frame for performance )

 [Test Video 1](https://youtu.be/OVyJW85vM0E)